Hearing Examiner Process & Participation

 Parties of Record, Public Hearing

-All persons who would like to become a Party of Record, are invited to testify at the public hearing to express their views, or to submit written testimony at the hearing.
-Only Parties of Record will have the right to request reconsideration of the Hearing Examiner's decision and/or appeal to the City Council.
+All persons who would like to become a Party of Record are invited to testify at the public hearing to express their views, or to submit written testimony at the hearing.
+Only Parties of Record will have the right to request reconsideration of the Hearing Examiner's decision and/or appeal to Superior Court, as allowed by law.

 You may also submit written comments (email is acceptable) prior to the hearing and not later than 5 p.m. the day of the hearing, by contacting the specific Planner for the project.